Skip to main content

 Sidenote

 AI tools make it dangerously easy to rush toward a solution.
-The prototype-generation phase feels productive, even exciting, and that feeling can seduce designers and stakeholders alike into skipping the harder work of problem definition.
+The prototype-generation phase feels productive, even exciting, and that feeling makes it easy for designers and stakeholders to skip the harder work of problem definition.
 I’ve watched stakeholders pick up these tools and immediately start generating screens, bypassing research entirely.
 The output looks convincing.
 The thinking behind it often isn’t.

 I was able to move quickly because I had been embedded in the problem space for several months.
 I could draw on existing research, prior discovery work, and accumulated context that made the design phase feel fast without actually being rushed.
 The AI accelerated execution.
 The research made that execution credible.